 XenCenter provides access to the emulated graphics for a Windows VM.
-Additionally, if remote desktop capabilities are detected on the VM, a quick connect button is provided to launch and connect to the VM using a built-in RDP client.
-Alternatively, customers may choose to connect directly to their guests using external remote desktop software.
+If XenCenter detects remote desktop capabilities on the VM, XenCenter provides a quick connect button to launch a built-in RDP client that connects to the VM.
+Or, you can connect directly to your guests by using external remote desktop software.

-Command-line Interface (CLI)
+Command line interface (CLI)